Dar es Salaam, the Swahili Capital of Tanzania

 - in 2020 (preliminary calculations are outdated since there was no new census), this number reached 5,401,814 people (but we already know from indirect data that reality is far ahead of projections - according to the UN, in 2020, the city had 6,702,000 people).

 In all likelihood, Dar es Salaam will remain the most populous city in East Africa, at least until the middle of the 21st century.
 It means further rapid development of all infrastructure - Dar authorities have a bulk of development plans, which are already successfully implemented).
-The city is going to become even more attractive and convenient for tourists because Tanzania lives by tourism, investing in this industry.
+The city is going to become even more attractive and convenient for tourism because Tanzania lives by tourism and will invest in this industry.

-All indications are that Dar is surely worth visiting on a Tanzania holiday, particularly if you plan to head for the nearby Zanzibar resorts.
+All indications are that Dar is surely worth visiting on a Tanzania holiday, particularly if you plan to head to the nearby Zanzibar resorts.
 The 21st century is going to change Africa beyond recognition, and it's already happening.
-So it looks like a trip to the Capital of the Swahili Coast should definitely get a move on
+So it looks like a trip to the Capital of the Swahili Coast should definitely get a visit!